CumulusNetworks/docs/content/cumulus-linux/Layer-3/Protocol-Independent-Multicast---PIM.md

 ### <span>PIM and ECMP</span>

 PIM uses the RPF procedure to choose an upstream interface to build a forwarding state.
-If you configure equal-cost multipaths (ECMP) are configured, PIM can use choose the RPF based on ECMP using hash algorithms.
+If equal-cost multipaths (ECMP) are configured, PIM can use choose the RPF based on ECMP using hash algorithms.

-The FRR, PIM can
-use choose the RPF based on ECMP using hash algorithms.

-<summary>NCLU Commands </summary>

-Run the `net add pim ecmp` command to enable PIM to use all the available nexthops for the installation of mroutes.
-For example, if you have four-way ECMP, PIM spreads the S,G and \*,G mroutes across the four different paths.

-    cumulus@switch:~$ net add pim ecmp
-    cumulus@switch:~$ net pending
-    cumulus@switch:~$ net commit

-Run the `ip pim ecmp rebalance` command to recalculate all stream paths in the event of a loss of path over one of the ECMP paths.
-Without this command, only the streams that are using the path that is lost are moved to alternate ECMP paths.
-Rebalance does not affect existing groups.

-    cumulus@switch:~$ net add pim ecmp rebalance
-    cumulus@switch:~$ net pending
-    cumulus@switch:~$ net commit

-{{%notice warning%}}

-The rebalance command might cause some packet loss.

-{{%/notice%}}

-<summary>vtysh Commands </summary>

-Run the `ip pim ecmp` command to enables PIM to use all the available nexthops for the installation of mroutes.
+The FRR `ip pim ecmp` command enables PIM to use all the available nexthops for the installation of mroutes.
 For example, if you have four-way ECMP, PIM spreads the S,G and \*,G mroutes across the four different paths.